 \section{Abstract}

-We study Thompson sampling (TS) in online decision-making problems where the uncertain environment is sampled from a \emph{mixture distribution}.
-This is relevant to multi-task settings, where a learning agent is faced with different classes of problems.
-We incorporate this structure in a natural way by initializing TS with a \emph{mixture prior}---dubbed \mts---and develop a novel, general technique for analyzing the regret of TS with such priors.
-We apply this technique to derive Bayes regret bounds for \mts in both linear bandits and tabular Markov decision processes (MDPs).
-Our regret bounds reflect the structure of the problem and depend on the number of components and confidence width of each component of the prior.
-Finally, we demonstrate the empirical effectiveness of \mts in both synthetic and real-world experiments.
+We study Thompson sampling (TS) in online decision making, where the uncertain environment is sampled from a \emph{mixture distribution}.
+This is relevant in multi-task learning, where a learning agent faces different classes of problems.
+We incorporate this structure in a natural way by initializing TS with a \emph{mixture prior}, and call the resulting algorithm \mts.
+To analyze \mts, we develop a novel and general proof technique for analyzing the concentration of mixture distributions.
+We use it to prove Bayes regret bounds for \mts in both linear bandits and finite-horizon reinforcement learning.
+Our bounds capture the structure of the prior, depend on the number of mixture components and their widths.
+We also demonstrate the empirical effectiveness of \mts in synthetic and real-world experiments.

-\section{Introduction}
+\section{INTRODUCTION}

-\emph{Thompson sampling (TS)} \citep{ts} is arguably the most popular and practical class of exploration algorithms for \emph{stochastic bandits} \cite{bandit_book,ts} and \emph{reinforcement learning (RL)} \citep{rl_book,mdp_posterior_sampling}.
+\emph{Thompson sampling (TS)} \citep{ts} is arguably the most popular and practical class of exploration algorithms for \emph{stochastic bandits} \citep{bandit_book,ts} and \emph{reinforcement learning (RL)} \citep{rl_book,mdp_posterior_sampling}.
 However, in both settings, TS is almost exclusively applied with a \emph{unimodal prior} over model parameters \citep{ts,lints,mdp_posterior_sampling}.
-This is extremely limiting in a variety of settings, for instance, in a multi-task setting, when a learning agent faces one of $L$ classes of bandit problems, each with a different distribution over model parameters.
-If this prior knowledge were expressed with a single unimodal distribution, it will generally need to be ``wide'' (hence uninformative), which can dramatically slow convergence of TS.
+This is extremely limiting in a variety of settings, for instance, in a multi-task setting where a learning agent faces one of $L$ classes of bandit problems, each with a different distribution of model parameters.
+If this prior knowledge was expressed by a single unimodal distribution, it would generally be \say{wide} (hence uninformative), which can dramatically slow convergence of TS.